 The Miele Complete C3 canister vacuums are the top of the line Miele canister vacuums with all of the great features Miele is known for.
 This line replaces the luxury S8 line.
 For those who prefer uprights, Miele Dynamic U1 upright vacuums are recommended for large homes and for those where carpet is common throughout the home or office.
 The Miele Compact C2 series (replacing the mid-level S6 models) are the perfect mid-range canister vacuums suitable for most homes and featuring the latest in Miele's design and sound reducing technology.
 As a replacement for the Miele S2 series, the Classic C1 vacuum cleaners are introductory Miele canister vacs with fewer features but solid cleaning ability at a more attractive price point.

 In all, there are over two dozen models available, including some that are only offered in-store at your local dealer.
-To help sort them and provide a better idea of what features you might want in a Miele, here are some of the most frequently asked questions about Miele vacuum cleaners:
+Without further delay, on to the Miele Vacuum FAQs!

 What is an AirClean HEPA filter?